LOLINTERNETZ/vscodeoffline/README.md

 * Mirror recommended/typical extensions from the marketplace;
 * Mirror the malicious extension list;
 * Mirror a list of manually specified extensions (artifacts/specified.json); and
-* Optionally, mirror all extensions (--goall, rather than the default of --go).
+* Optionally, mirror all extensions (--syncall, rather than the default of --sync).

 On the non-Internet connected system, **vscgallery**:
 * Implements the updater interface to enable offline updating;